 ‘This place is awesome’: F1 fans excited to be in Vegas

-Thousands of autoracing fans were flocking to the Strip Friday for the second day of the Formula One Las Vegas Grand Prix weekend.
+Amid drizzly, chilly weather Friday night, thousands of Formula One fans came out to the Strip for the second day of the Las Vegas Grand Prix weekend.

-Formula One fans were flocking to the Strip on the second day of the Las Vegas Grand Prix weekend Friday.
+Amid drizzly, chilly weather Friday night, thousands of Formula One fans came out to the Strip for the second day of the Las Vegas Grand Prix weekend.

 “This place is awesome!,” exclaimed Jackson Kuhns, a tween who convinced his family to pack their bags and travel from Pittsburgh to Las Vegas for Formula 1.